YouChange/3D-TC2/README.md

 These are some potential directions you might want to further explore:

 -Temporal attacks
-If you want to perform stress tests on the motion predictor, you can also poison historical scenes(past 20 scenes) at the same time to perform consecutive/temporal attacks.
+If you want to perform stress tests on the motion predictor, you can also poison historical scenes to perform consecutive/temporal attacks.
 To do that, you can select more scenes from  the **temporally attacked dataset** to ensure historical scenes are poisoned to influence motion predictions for the current scene.

 -Other motion predictors.
 Other pretrained motion predictors such as FlowNet3D(https://github.com/xingyul/flownet3d), PointFlowNet(https://github.com/aseembehl/pointflownet) and HPLFlowNet(https://github.com/laoreja/HPLFlowNet) are also good targets.